dougbtv/astricon2015/app/presentation.md

 * We connect to a managed gateway / ITSP, conviently on the same subnet.

+* From a tandem switching perspective

+* Not focused on direct extensions

 ## In reality...

 * You'll probably have layers of this topology